mostafaishraq/PerfectPark/README.md

 exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected."
 The class with the robust design is the Car class.
 The method validate() in this class throws the InvalidInputException when the start time and date inputs are of an incorrect type or invalid format.
-The CarTest class has a test for the case where the exception is thrown for invalid input and a test for the case where no exception is thrown.
+The CarTest class has three tests for the cases where the exception is thrown for invalid input and a test for the case where no exception is thrown.
+The ParkAppGui class catches the exception and displays an "Invalid Input" message to the user and asks the user to input again.

 ##Phase 4: Task 3
 According to my UML class diagram, both ParkingList and Car classes implement the Writable interface.
-Also, from the diagram, if we consider ParkingList to be the whole, Car is a part (aggregation relationship).
-If I had more time on this project, I would refactor the code in such a way so that only ParkingList implements Writable.
+Also, from the diagram, if we consider ParkingList to be the whole, Car is a part of it (aggregation relationship).
+If I had more time on this project, I would refactor the code in such a way so that only ParkingList implements Writable and only parkingList overrides Writable's methods.
 That would cause the classes to follow single responsibility principal.
-I would refactor it so that only parkingList overrides Writable's methods.
 This would mean that there would be no arrow from Car to Writable on the UML diagram.
+My code be eaasier to manage and understand if I refactor it that way.

 ##Citation:
 - Author: Paul Carter